Where to Stay in Brisbane First Time: 7 Best Areas

 Southbank Brisbane

 South Bank along with Brisbane CBD is best place to stay in Brisbane for family.
 They are both safe neighborhood with wide range of tourist attractions and amenities, as well as well-connected public transport.
-But it’s better to stay in South Bank than in CBD if you travel as a family with kids because it has many wonderful play areas, kid-friendly activities, and lots of lovely restaurants along the river.

 Located on the southern banks of the Brisbane River, The South Bank is a 17 hectares of South Bank Parklands, eateries, and hundreds of events all year round.
 It is home to some of Brisbane’s most notorious travel attractions.